dzh-a-v/dzh-a-v/README.md

 <h1 align="center">Hi there 👋</h1>

 <p align="center">
-  I'm Arsen, a Computer Science student interested in machine learning, graphics, simulations, and space.
+  I'm Arsen, a Computer Science student.
+I enjoy building software projects in my spare time and would love to work in a team.
 </p>

 ---